 Additionally, operations may be impacted by the existence of wetlands or other environmentally sensitive areas based upon the scope of the CWA and its protection of waters of the United States.
-While the revision to the definition of "waters of the United States" in the EPA's final rule on June 22, 2020 narrowed the scope of the CWA, there have been legal challenges to the rule which may result in expansion of the CWA by the EPA or state agencies taking a more expansive view of their respective enforcement roles.
+While the revision to the definition of "waters of the United States" in the EPA's final rule on June 22, 2020 narrowed the scope of the CWA, the EPA, in response to a January 2021 executive order by President Biden, promulgated a new proposed rule on November 18, 2021, that aims to restate the broader, pre-2015 definition of "waters of the United States".
+This proposed rule was subject to public comment through February 7, 2022 and if implemented, may result in expansion of the CWA by the EPA or state agencies taking a more expansive view of their respective enforcement roles.
 Also, the EPA may change its rules in the future.
 To the extent that legal challenges or any further rulemaking expands the CWA's jurisdiction we could incur increased costs and restrictions, and/or delays or cancellations in permitting or projects, which could result in significant costs and liabilities or financial losses.